Dolibarr/dolibarr/README.md

 You can download this at: [Official website] (http://www.dolibarr.org/downloads/)

-If you already have installed a Web server and a Mysql database, you can install this version like this:
+If you already have installed a Web server and a Mysql database, you can install the standard version like this:

+- Uncompress the downloaded archive.

 - Copy directory "dolibarr" and all its files inside your web server root, or copy directory anywhere and set up your web server to use "dolibarr/htdocs" as root for a new web server virtual host (second choice need to be server administrator).